Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.

 What foods should I avoid while taking Mounjaro?

-However, some foods may exacerbate adverse side effects, such as worsening nausea, diarrhea, or vomiting.
+There are no foods that are strictly off-limits for people who take Mounjaro.
+However, some foods may exacerbate negative side effects, including nausea, diarrhea, or vomiting.

 It’s always a good idea to talk with your doctor before making dietary changes.